plinss/acmebot/README.md

 you may want to copy the primary and backup private keys for those certificates to the slave.
 This will cause the slave certificates to use the same keys allowing HPKP headers to safey include subdomains.

-Set the slave 'slave_mode' setting to 'true' and configure desired certifiacates on the slave.
+Set the slave 'slave_mode' setting to 'true' and configure desired certificates on the slave.

 Run the tool on the slave server.

-When setting up cron jobs for the master and slave, be sure the slave runs several minutes after the master.
+When setting up cron jobs for the master and slave, be sure the slave runs several minutes after the master so that all authorizations will be complete.
 The master can theoretically take 'max_dns_lookup_attempts' x 'dns_lookup_delay' + 'max_authorization_attempts' x 'authorization_delay' seconds to obtain domain authorizations (15 minutes at the default settings).

 It is possible to run several slave servers for each master,